chef-boneyard/devops-transformation-workshop/DAWWorkshop.md

 ---
 # Big Idea

-- Learning is the only competitive advantage.
++ All product development is software development.
-- Change is the only certainty.
++ Software makes and shapes new markets.
+Continually.
-- therefore we learn about change...
++ Learning is the only competitive advantage.

 ---